About Cockhill

 Crime and Anti-Social Behaviour in Cockhill

-Recorded crime levels are broadly in line with the national average.
-Burglary is prevalent across Cockhill, with 3 recorded incidents in January 2026.
+Recorded crime levels are lower than the national average.
+Other theft is prevalent across Cockhill, with 3 recorded incidents in March 2026.

 Deprivation and Employment in Cockhill